-If you’re planning on pursuing your legal career in the golden state, read on to learn more about how to become a lawyer in California!
+If you’re planning on pursuing your legal career in the Golden State, read on to learn more about how to become a lawyer in California!

 California is a popular option for students hoping to start prosperous legal careers.
-Not only does it have some of the nation’s leading law schools, such as Stanford and UCLA, but it also offers unparalleled opportunity to law students.
+Not only does it have some of the nation’s leading law schools, such as Stanford and UCLA, but it also offers unparalleled opportunities to law students.

 Compared to other states, California has a few extra steps aspiring lawyers have to take before representing their first client.
 Here’s a comprehensive breakdown of what these steps entail: